BBC Radio 5 Live: History

+Original plan

+On Tuesday 14 July 1992 a new 24-hour radio news channel was announced at the Radio Academy national conference in Birmingham.
+The new radio news channel would start no later than January 1994, on long wave.
+The new channel would cost £9m a year; Radio 4 cost £65m a year.
+In 1991 a proposal for a new radio news channel had been earlier blocked by Michael Green, the controller of Radio 4.
+This new radio news radio network would have carried the main Radio 4 news programmes such as The World at One.

-The success of Radio 4 News FM during the first Gulf War (1991) led the BBC to propose the launch of a rolling-news service.
-Initially the plan was to broadcast a rolling news service on BBC Radio 4's long wave frequency; but this met with considerable opposition, both internally and externally, so the BBC decided to close BBC Radio 5 and replace the old service's educational and children's programmes with a new news service, while retaining the sports programmes.
+The original plan, of broadcasting the service on the Radio 4 long wave frequency, was dropped by October 1993 following considerable protests from Radio 4 listeners, and instead the BBC decided to close BBC Radio 5 and replace the old service's educational and children's programmes with a new news service, while retaining Radio 5's sports programmes.

+Broadcasting

 BBC Radio 5 Live began its 24-hour service at 5 am on Monday 28 March 1994.
-The first voice on air, Jane Garvey, later went on to co-present the breakfast and drive-time shows with Peter Allen.
+The first voice on air, Jane Garvey, later went on to co-present the breakfast and drive time shows with Peter Allen.
 The Times described the launch as "slipp[ing] smoothly and confidently into a routine of informative banter" and The Scotsman as "professionalism at its slickest".

 The news of the first day was dominated by the fatal stabbing at Hall Garth School near Middlesbrough, the first of many major incidents which the network covered live as they unfolded.

 The tone of the channel, engaging and more relaxed than contemporary BBC output, was the key to the channel's success and set the model for other BBC News services later in the decade.
 The first audiences were some 4 million, with a record audience of 6.25 million.
 Among the key editorial staff involved in the design of programme formats and recruitment of staff for the new station were Sara Nathan, later editor of Channel 4 News, and Tim Luckhurst, later editor of The Scotsman newspaper and professor of journalism at the University of Kent.